 About iOS Collection Views

 Collection views keep a strict separation between the data being presented and the visual elements used to present that data.
-Your app is solely responsible for managing the data.
+In most cases, your app is solely responsible for managing the data.
 Your app also provides the view objects used to present that data.
 After that, the collection view takes your views and does all the work of positioning them onscreen.
-It does this work in conjunction with a layout object, whose job is to specify the placement and visual attributes for your views.
+It does this work in conjunction with a layout object, which specifies the placement and visual attributes for your views and that can be subclassed to fit your app’s exact needs.
 Thus, you provide the data, the layout object provides the placement information, and the collection view merges the two pieces together to achieve the final appearance.

 At a Glance

 The standard iOS collection view classes provide all of the behavior you need to implement simple grids.
 You can also extend the standard classes to support custom layouts and specific interactions with those layouts.

 A Collection View Manages the Visual Presentation of Data-Driven Views

 A collection view facilitates the presentation of data-driven views provided by your app.
 The collection view’s only concern is taking your views and laying them out in a specific way.
 The collection view is all about the presentation and arrangement of your views and not about their content.
 Understanding the interactions between the collection view, its data source, the layout object, and your custom objects is crucial for using collection views in your app, particularly in smart and efficient ways.

 The Flow Layout Supports Grids and Other Line-Oriented Presentations